top of page

 I am a Film Studies professor at North Carolina State University who loves researching, writing, and speaking about American film and culture.
 I regularly introduce movies, moderate panels, make radio and podcast appearances, and lecture on an array of topics.

-I have been awarded a Bogliasco Foundation Fellowship (2024), an NEH Public Scholar Fellowship (2020-2021), a National Humanities Center Fellowship (2019-2020), an Andrew W. Mellon Fellowship at the Huntington Library, and a Woodrow Wilson Practicum Grant for work at the National Portrait Gallery.
+I have been been the recipient of a Bogliasco Foundation Fellowship (2024), an NEH Public Scholar Fellowship (2020-2021), a National Humanities Center Fellowship (2019-2020), an Andrew W. Mellon Fellowship at the Huntington Library, and a Woodrow Wilson Practicum Grant for work at the National Portrait Gallery.

-My latest books are Becoming the Ex-Wife: The Unconventional Life & Forgotten Writings of Ursula Parrott (Hardback 2023; Paperback 2024) and, with Robert Kolker, the fifth edition of the Introduction to Film Studies textbook, Film, Form, and Culture (2024).
+My most recent books are Becoming the Ex-Wife: The Unconventional Life & Forgotten Writings of Ursula Parrott (Hardback 2023; Paperback 2024) and, with Robert Kolker, the fifth edition of the Introduction to Film Studies textbook, Film, Form, and Culture (2024).

 I am also the author of Film is Like a Battleground: Sam Fuller’s War Movies and Hollywood Ambitions: Celebrity in the Movie Age, and the co-editor of Learning with the Lights Off: A Reader in Educational Film and Screening Race in American Nontheatrical Film.
 I am the former editor of The Moving Image journal.